Roughness Index for Loss Landscapes of Neural Network Models of Partial Differential Equations: Numerical Results

 \subsection{High dimensional Poisson equation}

-Our last example is the Poisson equation \eqref{eqn: poisson equation} when $d = 10$ with the exact solution \eqref{uex}.
-The ResNet is used with three residual blocks and neural width $w = 20$, thus the total number of parameters is $8m^2 + (d+10)m + 1 = 3601$.
+Our next example is the equation \eqref{eqn: poisson equation} when $d = 10$.
+The ResNet is used with three residual blocks and neural width $w = 20$, thus the total number of parameters is $3601$.
 The number of epochs is $50000$ and the batch size $N$ is $100000$.
-As the PDE dimension $d$ grows to $10$, the dimension of the parameter space quickly goes to $3601$ and it imposes difficulty in training the models.
-The relative errors in both DGM and DRM are around $\text{1e-3}$ with $50000$ epochs and our experience seems to show it is even more difficult for the DRM to reduce the $L_2$ relative error than the DGM as in the 1D case.
+The relative errors in both DGM and DRM are around $\text{1e-3}$ with $50000$ epochs.
 Roughness indices of attractor in terms of the number of random directions $M$, interval of interest, and the number of grid points, are recorded in Table \ref{tab: Total variation compara high}.
-Again, in all cases, we observe that the roughness index of attractor in the DGM is smaller than that in the DRM, which confirms that the loss landscape of DGM is more isotropic than that of DRM.
+Again, we observe that the roughness index in the DGM is slightly smaller than that in the DRM.